iltoeeai/CsvFileReader/README.md

 ___

 Created a simple **JAVA CSV Reader** project.
-Used a .csv file to print out NBA players names and ages to console.
+Used a .csv file to print out NBA players names and age to console.